 Bread crumbs is an important ingredient of vegetable chop.
 After the patties are prepared, they are dipped in corn flour and coated in bread crumbs which gives the nice and crunchy outer shell to the chop.

 How to make perfect breadcrumbs at home?

 I often get this kind of queries from readers.
 Instead of ready made bread crumbs you can prepare your own bread crumb at home.
 We often throughout leftover slices of breads.
 Next time don't trash your leftover bread slices.

 Instead toast them well but make sure slices should not get burnt.
 You can either use toaster, oven or stove top for toasting your bread slices.
 Allow them to cool.
 Now cut the toasted bread slices into small pieces and grind in mixer to get your homemade bread crumbs.
 You can store it in an airtight container in the fridge for later use.

-Why double-coating is required for Vegetable Chop or Croquettes?
+Why is double coating required for Bengali Chop or Croquettes?

 Once you shape the patties, initially you dip in cornflour slurry and coat with bread crumbs.
 After the first coating, the patties are again dipped in corn flour slurry and coated with bread crumbs.